 And he's been holding dialogues between Buddhist monks and scientists for many years now.

-And it's one of the outcomes of it has been very valuable in terms of making meditation research safe for academics.
+And one of the outcomes of it has been very valuable in terms of making meditation research safe for academics.

-So Paul Ekman is a famous American psychologist who came up with the idea of analysis of micro-movements in the face.
+So Paul Ekman is a famous American psychologist who came up with the idea of analysis of micromovements in the face.

 You can tell a lot about somebody by these tiny little movements going on in their facial expressions.

-So Paul describes a case where he was in the presence of the Dalai Lama And he said, unexpectedly, he had this very strong physical sensation, which he would feel in the presence of the Dalai Lama, which he called warmth.
+So Paul describes a case where he was in the presence of the Dalai Lama, and he said, unexpectedly, he had this very strong physical sensation, which he would feel in the presence of the Dalai Lama, which he called warmth.

 But there wasn't any heat involved.